The Fall and Rise of Reginald Perrin: Series One (8 September – 20 October 1976)

 The endless marketing campaigns for bizarre products, satirised in reports from the product research department, combine with Reggie's relations with his oppressive boss 'CJ' and his yes-man subordinates to drive him over the edge.
 Ceasing to care about the consequences, he dictates offensive and condescending replies to customers.

 At home, things are no better.
 Despite his warm relationship with his wife Elizabeth, he suffers from impotence.
 As pressures at work build, relations with his dysfunctional relatives deteriorate.
 His brother-in-law Jimmy and son-in-law Tom are both presented as incompetent.
 Tom's political correctness emphasises his pomposity.
 After Reggie commits a few reckless acts, including getting out of his car in the lion enclosure at a safari park, he fakes suicide by leaving clothes and personal effects on a beach.

 Before this he sends CJ an anonymous threat containing the words "blood will flow" and dumps loganberry essence into a stream while CJ is angling.
-CJ collapses and the incompetent company doctor, Doc Morrisey, pronounces him dead.
+CJ collapses and the incompetent company doctor, Doc Morrissey, pronounces him dead.
 CJ opens one eye and says, "You're fired!"

 Assuming disguises, Reggie encounters more of the banal and pompous side of life.
 Only as a buck-toothed farm labourer does he find fulfilment working in a sewage works and looking after pigs.
 Missing his wife, he assumes the identity of Martin Wellbourne, returned from South America, and visits her.
 He realises he still loves her.
 Elizabeth, seeing through his disguise, is happy to have him back.

 Series Two (21 September – 2 November 1977)

 In the second series (novelised as The Return of Reginald Perrin), Reggie is tired of being Martin Wellbourne and wants to be Reggie again.
 He reveals his true identity to his family (though his wife and daughter already know).
-When CJ learns from Doc Morrisey that he is Reggie, he sacks them both.
+When CJ learns from Doc Morrissey that he is Reggie, he sacks them both.
 Elizabeth goes out to work at Sunshine Desserts and Reggie returns to the pig farm, but they are both sacked after Reggie's employer learns of his faked suicide and Elizabeth sends a rude letter telling the truth about Sunshine's products.

 Reggie then opens a shop called Grot, where he sells useless products – like square hoops, round dice and Tom's wine (made from sprouts, nettles and the like) – hoping it will be an interesting failure.
 However, the products are snapped up as novelties and Grot becomes a huge success.
 Reggie relapses into alienation and tries to destroy Grot from within by hiring incompetents, but this backfires as they all display unsuspected talents.
 Reggie finally resolves to disappear again, this time accompanied by Elizabeth.